Bridgetek/EVE-MCU-BRT_AN_025/examples/simple/libft4222/ReadMe.txt

 Linux
 =====

 The "Makefile" will compile the required files for the example application.
-The libMPSSE library for Linux will be taken from the "/usr/local/lib" directory and the include files from "/usr/local/include".
+The LibFT4222 library for Linux will be taken from the "/usr/local/lib" directory and the include files from "/usr/local/include".